David Villar Player Props: Giants vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to give up seven total home runs at a clip of 0.9 per game (to rank 12th in the league).
+- Royals pitchers combine to rank 12th in baseball in home runs surrendered (eight total, 0.9 per game).

-- The Royals will look to Singer (1-0) in his second start this season.
+- Bubic (0-1) makes the start for the Royals, his second of the season.

-- His most recent time out came on Monday against the Toronto Blue Jays, when the right-hander went five innings, surrendering one earned run while giving up two hits.
+- His last appearance was on Tuesday against the Toronto Blue Jays, when the left-hander tossed five innings, surrendering two earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.